rukai/GameToy/readme.md

 # GAMETOY

 A toy gameboy emulator written in python3.
-There are already countless gameboy emulators available, this a project to help me learn about emulation.
+There are already countless gameboy emulators available, this is a project to help me learn about emulation.

 ## Requirements